Just Like You (Three Days Grace song)

-"Just Like You" is a single by Canadian rock band Three Days Grace.
-It was the second single from their eponymous debut album.
-In 2004, the song became their first number-one hit on the U.S. Billboard Modern Rock Tracks and Hot Mainstream Rock Tracks charts.
+"Just Like You" is a song by the Canadian rock band Three Days Grace.
+It was released on March 29, 2004, as the second single from their debut studio album.
+The song became their first number-one hit on the U.S. Billboard Modern Rock Tracks and Hot Mainstream Rock Tracks charts in August 2004.
 Despite peaking at number one on both charts, it still did not capture the popularity and pop radio success of their prior single, "I Hate Everything About You", which had peaked at numbers two and number four, respectively, but overall having more airplay on mainstream rock, active rock, and modern rock radio stations than "Just Like You".
 However, both songs peaked at the same position (number 55) on the Billboard Hot 100 chart.
-The song earned a nomination at the 2005 Radio Music Awards for "Song of the Year: Rock Radio".
+The song earned a nomination at the 2005 Radio Music Awards for Song of the Year: Rock Radio.

 Background and meaning

-Adam Gontier reflected on the meaning behind the song; he said:
+Adam Gontier reflected on the meaning behind "Just Like You"; he said:

 "It's about being told how to live your life.
 When we were growing up, we saw it sort of first hand.
 A lot of our friends were pushed into doing jobs their parents were telling them to do.
 It's about being pushed around and told how to live your life and standing up for yourself."

+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 88 BPM and is in the key of A minor.
+Gontier's range in the song spans from the notes A4 to G5.

 In May 2006, the single won a BDS Spin Award based on the 200,000 spins it received.
 A mash up to the song called, "Just Like Wylin'" was released in 2005 with American rapper Bone Crusher.
 The song was featured in the XXX: State of the Union soundtrack.

 Music video

-The music video for "Just Like You" features the band playing behind a two-way mirror.
-The opposite side of the mirror shows dozens of motionless people standing in straight lines while security guards and distinguished superiors look over them.
-The band appears to be wearing identical jumpsuits and conforming along with the rest of the individuals on their side of the mirror, while the band is actually performing wildly behind the mirror.
-One of the men in line notices a glitch in the mirror and begins to bob his head.
-He stops after the chief guard is given approval by one of the distinguished superiors to keep order.
-As the song comes closer to the end, the glass shatters against the guards and the men and women throw off their masks.
-The scene quickly begins to mimic that of a rave, the scene now resembling that of a typical rock concert.
-The video ends just as it began, with everyone in the room lined up wearing jumpsuits and masks, as if nothing had ever happened, possibly signifying the futility of rebellious endeavors.
+The original music video for "Just Like You" was shot in Toronto, Ontario in September 2003 and was supposed to be released later that month.
+The video was directed by Kurt St. Thomas and was shot in black and white without using black and white film.
+Speaking about the original concept of the video, drummer Neil Sanderson stated, "It's a schizophrenic theme.
+This girl has this doppelganger, this evil twin kinda thing, which represents schizophrenia, and we see the girl wrestling with herself.
+She arguing with herself in her own head."

+However, the original concept was scrapped and the band recorded a different version of the video.
+The official music video for "Just Like You" was directed by Scott Winig and was released on April 5, 2004.
+The video features the band playing behind a two-way mirror and shows statue-like people wearing jumpsuits and identical looking masks covering their entire faces, making everyone look like one another.
 It is the first music video to feature Barry Stock performing with the band.
-The video was directed by Scott Winig.

 Track listing

+Personnel

+Credits for "Just Like You" adapted from the album's liner notes.